 Both the scalar curvatures are finite at $x=0$ and vanishes for $x \to \pm\,\infty$.

-Even for $b^2=a^2$, the metric (\ref{aa6}) is still a non-vacuum solution of the field equations with the energy density $\rho=R/2$, and the radial pressure $p_{r}=-R/2<0$, where the Ricci scalar $R$ is given by (\ref{aa4}) and the Kretschmann scalar will be $\mathcal{K}=\frac{578}{(x^2+b^2)}$.
+Even for $b^2=a^2$, metric (\ref{aa6}) is still a non-vacuum solution of the field equations with the energy-density $\rho=R/2$, and the radial pressure $p_{r}=-R/2<0$, where the Ricci scalar $R$ is given by (\ref{aa4}), and the Kretschmann scalar be $\mathcal{K}=\frac{578}{(x^2+b^2)}$.
 All these physical quantities are finite at $x=0$ and vanishes for $x \to \pm\,\infty$.
-For $\alpha_0 \to 1$ and , the space-time (\ref{aa6}) reduces to the original Klinkhamer non-vacuum wormhole solution (see Eq.
-(4) in \cite{ss1}) and becomes a vacuum one for $b^2=a^2$.
+In the limit $\alpha_0 \to 1$, space-time (\ref{aa6}) reduces to the original Klinkhamer wormhole (see Eq.
+(4) in \cite{ss1}), and becomes a vacuum-defect one \cite{sss1} provided for $b^2=a^2$.